Jobs for the garden this winter

 Garlic can go into the ground now as long as the soil isn’t frozen or waterlogged.
 Rhubarb can be divided and bare-root fruit trees and bushes can be planted now, as can raspberries and blackberries.

 Crops harvested in winter that can be stored include carrots and parsnips, cabbage, maincrop potatoes, late season apples and pears, pumpkins, squashes, beans, onions, shallots, garlic and root vegetables.
 Whether you’re wrapping apples in paper or digging a clamp for your carrots, inspect your harvest thoroughly and discard anything that’s not in perfect condition - not only will it rot, it’ll contaminate the rest of your crop.

-Garden jobs for January
+Garden jobs to do in January

 It’s still too early to dig, but it’s not too early to dream.
 Get your seeds ordered now for any veg and fruit you’re planning to grow.
 Ordering from seed catalogues guarantees more interesting varieties than can be bought at large commercial garden centres.

 Fruit trees are dormant now, so it’s safe to prune them.
-Remove dead, diseased and damaged wood, and eliminate any instances of branches crossing and rubbing against each other – remove the weaker one.
+Remove dead, diseased and damaged wood, and eliminate any instances of branches crossing and rubbing against each other - remove the weaker one.
 Wear gloves, use sharp, clean tools, and cut at an angle, so that the face of the cut angles downwards, allowing rain to run off it and preventing it rotting.
-Here’s our step by step guide.

 Sow Cavelo Nero, broad beans, winter salad and radish seeds, plant onions, leeks and garlic.
 Sow peas indoors to plant out in March or April and chit seed potatoes.